What is Autophagy?

 Keeping the balance: the feast and the fast

-A practicing Muslim realizes the spiritual benefits of fasting in Ramadan that the Creator prescribed for all adults.
-We must remember that there should be a balance between eating and fasting, as it is true that if we fast too much, we will get sick.
-While intake of nutrition allows our cells to grow naturally, intermittent fasting helps detoxify our body at a cellular level.
-For a healthy body, we need to keep the balance between fast and the feast.
+To maintain a healthy body, we need to keep the balance between fasting and the feast.
 Conditions, including diabetes and abnormal blood pressure, can affect our vital body functions and blood chemistry.
-For those with any physical illness, please consult your physician before starting any fasting regimen to avoid potential risks of dehydration, malnutrition, and other health hazards.
+For all, especially those with physical illnesses, you must discuss with your physician before starting any fasting regimen to avoid potential risks of dehydration, malnutrition, and other health hazards.

 Allah knows the best